 Low-power channel (LPC)

-Channel used by medium frequency broadcasting stations employing a maximum e.m.r.p. of 1 kW (c.m.f. of 300 V).
+Channel used by medium frequency broadcasting stations employing a maximum e.m.r.p. of 1 kW (c.m.f. of 300 V) for analogue modulation or 0.22 kW (c.m.f. of 140 V) for digital modulation.

 Reasons: to take into account the maximum allowed e.m.r.p. for frequency assignments using digital modulation that would result in the same coordination distance as frequency assignments using analogue modulation.
 The maximum e.m.r.p. and c.m.f. values for digital assignments are 6.6 dB below those of analogue assignments because the co-channel protection ratio for analogue interfered with by digital is 6.6 dB greater than that for analogue interfered with by another analogue assignment.